techwithanirudh/trex-bot/README.md

-# Python BOT for Google's T-Rex Game
+# Python BOT for T-Rex Game
 This is the T-Rex game im using for this example: http://www.trex-game.skipser.com/
 ### Libraries needed